au-ts/lionsos.org/content/docs/use/language_support.md

 [first-class Rust support for seL4](https://github.com/seL4/rust-sel4) it is fairly easy to write Rust programs for an seL4 environment.

-At this stage, we have only use Rust to write certain device drivers but are interested in providing Rust bindings for LionsOS APIs in the future.
+At this stage, we have only used Rust to write certain device drivers but are interested in providing Rust bindings for LionsOS APIs in the future as well as providing a port of the Rust standard library.